AXE-jp/ros2rapper/examples/topic-pubsub/README.md

 # Example Project of ROS2rapper with Ethernet

-* Publish ROS2 topic.
+* Publish ROS2 topic and send string messages.
-* Send string messages.
+* Subscribe ROS2 topic and reveice string messages.

 ## Requirements
 * Arty A7-100T